Monday, January 14, 2013

 You are here: Home » Have Boat Will Travel: Underway

-Left to right: Nico and Christopher cursing the intracoastal
+Left to right: Nico and Christopher cursing the intracoastal.

 This story turned into a small series, Have Boat Will Travel.
 This is part one, Underway, in the series.
 I was only going to write one blog.
 But it turned out to be almost 3,000 words or more.
 So, this story is written and will be released once a week throughout January.
-I hope you enjoy!
+I hope you enjoy it!

 January 14, 2013

-Ho Hey- Song by the Lumineers Lyrics by- Wesley Shultz & Jeremy Fraites
+Ho Hey- Song by the Lumineers Lyrics by Wesley Shultz & Jeremy Fraites

-I gently pull the boat out from her resting spot, where she is comfortably nestled in the upper portion of my large drive-way.
-I don’t have a cover for her yet, so dirt accumulates inside her from the normal particles in the atmosphere that is kicked up but natures breeze or an occasional passing car.
-So, I grab the garden hose and spray her down with the H2o, and push any dirt out, that has landed on her flat surfaces.
+I gently pull the boat out from her resting spot, where she is comfortably nestled in the upper portion of my large driveway.
+I don't have a cover yet, so dirt accumulates inside her from the dirt and surrounding trees around where she sits in my driveway.
+I grab the garden hose, spray her with water, and push all the dirt that has landed on her flat surfaces out of the back drainage ports.

 I then go over the electronics to make sure they have functionality.
 I turn on and test the emergency CB radio.
 I look at the navigation system to make sure it's, well, navigating.
 I turn on the radio and listen to music:

 "Ho!
 Hey!
 Ho!
-Hey!...I've been trying to do it right.
-I've been living the lonely life.
+Hey!...
+I've been trying to do it right.
+I've been living a lonely life.
 I've been sleepin' here instead.
 I've been sleepin' in my bed...

-...I've been sleepin' my bed.
-So show me family.
+...
+I've been sleepin' my bed.
+So show me your family.
 All the blood that I will bleed.
-I don't know where I belong.
-I don't know where I went wrong.
+I need to find out where I belong.
+I am trying to figure out where I went wrong.
 But I can write a song..."

 I then make sure the life vests are where they should be.
 I check for the flare gun and air horn to verify they're in their proper place.

-I grab the boys and we head out with our boat, for some fun in the sun, and get underway.
+I grab the boys, and we head out with our boat for some fun in the sun and get underway.

 Creative Commons License